 The course instructor will contact you prior to the course start date to welcome you and discuss any questions.

-This 16-week session will focus on cultivating an inner stillness and a deepening awareness of the mind/body process, exploring through direct awareness of internal and external worlds of experience, and consciousness itself, how underlying feelings and reactivity distort our perceptions and actions in the world, causing suffering for ourselves and others.
+This 16-week session will contnue with the focus on cultivating an inner stillness and a deepening awareness of the mind/body process, exploring through direct awareness of internal and external worlds of experience, and consciousness itself, how underlying feelings and reactivity distort our perceptions and actions in the world, causing suffering for ourselves and others.

 Through the practice of paying attention to our experience with awareness and acceptance, we learn to transform the energy of these underlying reactive patterns into wisdom and love, freeing ourselves from the suffering that is inherent in conditioned behavior.